apoluekt/OpenRPNCalc/README.md

 ## Emulator

-[Online emulator](https://apoluekt.github.io/OpenRPNCalc/Emulator/) based on the original calculator firmware extended with Emscripten and Raylib
+[Online emulator](https://apoluekt.github.io/OpenRPNCalc/Emulator/) based on the original calculator firmware, extended with Emscripten and Raylib